 Hope for Living with Illness or Cancer is for people living with a chronic illness, people who have survived cancer, and for those who have loved ones affected by someone with a chronic illness.
 This group meets every Tuesday afternoon at 2:00 p.m.

-OSL’S Recent Loss Group will meet on Wednesdays, November 15 through December 13, from 5:30 to 6:30 p.m., in the Chapel.
-The December 13 meeting will conclude with the Advent Healing Service, in the Sanctuary.
-Contact Michelle Anderson, email@example.com or 336-2942, ext.
+OSL’S Recent Loss Group will resume on Wednesdays, from 5:30 to 6:30 p.m., in the Chapel, beginning on September 11.
+Contact Michelle Anderson, firstname.lastname@example.org or 336-2942, ext.
 28, to preregister.
 OSL Community Supper is available before the meeting, at 5:00 in The Gathering Place.

 Faith Community Nurse